-The rules configured for ACL 'myACL' will be reassigned sequence numbers starting with 10.
-Following rules will have a sequence number equal to the previous rule's sequence number plus an increment of 5.
-Meaning that the first rule will have a sequence number of 10, the second rule 15, the third rule 20 and so on.
+The rules configured for ACL myACL will be reassigned sequence numbers starting with 10.
+Following rules will have a sequence number equal to the previous rule's sequence number plus an increment of 5; the first rule will have a sequence number of 10, the second rule 15, the third rule 20, and so forth.